 Inbound Shipment Tab

 The inbound shipment tab shows all the in-transit ledger items that were received in the given month, regardless of whether a receipt has been matched to the in-transit item.
 This tab is meant to be used as a historical record of in-transit items, where the daily reconciliation activity will happen on the Inbound Shipment Reconciliation tab.

+The nested grid displays receipts that have already been matched to the in-transit item.
+Users may not reconcile in-transit items to receipts from this view.